rtcheng1/LIDAR_Object_Detection/README.md

 http://wiki.ros.org/turtlesim/Tutorials

 What is TurtleSim?:
-TurtleSim is a tool made to teach ROS and ROS packages.
-Some of the tutorials
+TurtleSim is a tool made to teach ROS and ROS packages

 Current hardware being utilized: